teresazhang05/Bandwidth-First-ANN-Refinement-Precision-on-Demand-in-Vector-Databases/README.md

 - Implementations of **ℓ₁, ℓ₂, sign-aware, and Hoeffding cushions** for both cosine and Euclidean metrics
 - Simulation of **disaggregated in-memory placement** and bandwidth accounting
 - Tools for **bit-wise shuffling, compression evaluation**, and plotting recall vs. bandwidth trade-offs
-- Scripts for reproducing all main figures from the paper (Recall@20, False Positives, Bandwidth Saving)
+- Scripts for reproducing all data from the paper (Recall@20, False Positives, Bandwidth Saving)

 ---